ZhukMax/Phoxie/README.md

 # Phoxie
-Phoxie is CMS for Phalcon PHP
+Phoxie is Admin-panel prepack for Phalcon PHP